kevinrider/laravelbreezeblog/README.md

 - Finally run ```php artisan serve``` to start up a local development server.
 - Optionally you can setup the laravel smtp config to enable email verification.
 Out of the box, mailhog is the default.

-#Discussion
+# Discussion

 Breeze uses Tailwind.css, Blade templates, and [Laravel 8 Authentication](https://laravel.com/docs/8.x/authentication) with very little Javascript.
+This code would be a good starting point if you want to add a minimal blog to an existing website.